Bumer-32/Bumer-32/README.md

 Here are some ideas to get you started: (thank you for ideas!)

-- 🔭 I’m currently working on SSC (private project)
+- 🔭 I’m currently working on Multiple projects
 - 🌱 I’m currently learning programming languages
 - 👯 I’m looking to collaborate with nobody
 - 🤔 I’m looking for help with FUCKING JAVA